 Napa Valley Wine Train has been in operation since 1989.
 The wine train can carry nearly 400 passengers through the Napa Valley and usually makes two trips a day.
 The Napa Valley Wine Train is pulled by a 1950s era diesel engine and travels adjacent to highway 29 on a 3-hour trip through the valley.
-Train station is located at 1275 McKinstry Street, Napa, CA
+The train station is located at 1275 McKinstry Street, Napa, CA.

-Fillmore and Western Railway winds its way through the Heritage Valley offering views of miles of orange, lemon, and avocado groves.
-Halfway point stopover is the town of Santa Paula where passengers can enjoy lunch and explore before the return train trip.
+Fillmore and Western Railway winds its way through the Heritage Valley, offering views of miles of orange, lemon, and avocado groves.
+The halfway point stopover is the town of Santa Paula, where passengers can enjoy lunch and explore before the return train trip.
 Fillmore & Western Railway 351 Santa Clara, Fillmore, California.

-Fort Bragg Skunk Train was originally built by the Fort Bragg Redwood Company as the Fort Bragg Railroad in 1885.
+The Fort Bragg Redwood Company originally built fort Bragg Skunk Train as the Fort Bragg Railroad in 1885.
 Today the Skunk Train takes passengers on a 40-mile trip from Fort Bragg on the coast to Willits.
 The train crosses numerous bridges and travels through two tunnels on the trip to Willits.
 Passengers enjoy miles of beautiful Northern California scenery with views of redwood trees.

-Pacific Southwest Railway takes passengers on a 12-mile round-trip journey along the old San Diego & Arizona Railway track.
-Vintage passenger cars are pulled by a Diesel-electric locomotive over this historic railroad route.
-There is also an excellent museum on site with rolling stock and railroad artifacts.
+Pacific Southwest Railway takes passengers on a 12-mile round-trip journey and the old San Diego & Arizona Railway track.
+A Diesel-electric locomotive pulls vintage passenger cars over this historic railroad route.
+There is also an excellent museum on-site with rolling stock and railroad artifacts.
 This train is a little off the beaten path but well worth the effort it takes to get there.